 RNW Ceramide Serum has what I consider a “classic” ceramide serum texture in that it’s a bit gloopy and works well in a “cocktail” — mixed in your palm with another serum for spreadability.
 It is milky white and applies clearly.

-My personal experience with RNW Ceramide Serum
+My Personal Experience with RNW Ceramide Serum

 I tend to vary my routine depending on the weather, but winter is always the worst for me in terms of trying to keep my skin in decent shape.
 It’s still wintertime here, and I have a dry skin type.
-I’m also a tretinoin user, so my skin sometimes gets very dry.
+I’m also a Tretinoin user, so my skin sometimes gets very dry.

 I like this RNW serum; it’s an all-in-one product.
-You get ceramides, peptides, and a small percentage of niacinamide without having to use three different serums.
+You get ceramides, peptides, and a small percentage of niacinamide without using three different serums.
 It is extremely fast absorbing, soothing, and moisturizing.
 It works great paired with tretinoin, leaving the skin smooth and hydrated.
 I had no irritation.
 I even used this around my eye contour with no irritation, so that was good, as my eyes are pretty sensitive.

 It’s a product that takes its sweet time but eventually does help dry and dehydrated skin.

 I look for ceramides in cleansers, mists, moisturizers, and masks; you name it.
 I haven’t yet discovered that there’s such a thing as too many ceramides in a routine.
 So, while the rest of my skincare regime is likely also helping with hydration and moisturization, I’ve felt immediate hydration by adding this product to the mix.